Amberg

 amberg-frenzl-haus

-Continue onto Georgen Strasse, the Old Town’s pedestrianised main drag.
+Continue onto Georgen Strasse, the Old Town’s pedestrianized main drag.

-Admire the Frenzl-Haus (Frenzl House) on the left with its elaborate rococo bay window.
+Admire the Fenzl-Haus (Fenzl House) on the left with its elaborate rococo bay window.

 Make a left and a quick right onto Seminar Gasse, where at No.8 you’ll find…